Code-Institute-Submissions/NatThomson-mp1-plumbing_DecResub/README.md

 - google fonts - source of 'Mukta' font
 - imagecolorpicker.com - used to take a color from the AI generated logo and then provide an appropriate color pallete
 - mycolor.space - also consulted for color scheme
+- iloveimg.com - used to resoze and crop images
+- avif.io - used to convert images from jpeg to avif files

 ## Testing